Hire a lawyer (not a staff member)

 Interest on Every Stamp and Copy

 Some firms also charge compounding interest on copies, stamps and the like.
 That’s right, you are paying them interest on their overhead.
-In many times, they also are too busy to work on your file, so their delay is financially benefiting them as well.
+Often, they also are too busy to work on your file, so the delay is financially benefiting them as well… in interest.

 Unfair Attorneys’ Fees